scala-steward/shipreq/Requirements/INDEX.md

 Phase #2: Post UCE 1.0
 ======================

+`major_features.ods`
+  * List of major features envisioned.
+  * Version and analysis/impl status for each feature.
+  * Analysis of feature intersection.

+`ideas.md`
+  * Quick-and-easy dumping ground for project ideas.
+Predates `major_features.ods` which is a subset.

 `feature-organisation.ods`
   * Supplimental analysis of the organisation feature.
 Contains:
     * Analysis of envisioned org-units and attributes.
     * Analysis of org-units relationships.

-`major_features.ods`
-  * List of major features envisioned.
-  * Version and analysis/impl status for each feature.
-  * Analysis of feature intersection.

 `interviews.ods`
   * Summary of contents of `interview-nnn` files.